-As of December 31, 2016, the Company had \$30.5 million reinsured net par outstanding of PRHTA (Transportation revenue) bonds and \$61.0 million net par of PRHTA (Highway revenue) bonds.
-The Company has recorded reserves of \$34.1 million as of December 31, 2016 related to this exposure.
-As of December 31, 2015, the recorded reserves for PRHTA exposures were \$16.1 million.
+As of December 31, 2017 and 2016, the Company had \$30.5 million reinsured net par outstanding of PRHTA (Transportation revenue) bonds and \$61.0 million net par of PRHTA (Highway revenue) bonds.
+The Company has recorded reserves of \$47.5 million as of December 31, 2017 related to this exposure.
+As of December 31, 2016, the recorded reserves for PRHTA exposures were \$34.1 million.
 PRHTA is one of the public corporations affected by the Clawback Orders.

 The Transportation revenue bonds are secured by a subordinate gross pledge of gasoline and gas oil and diesel oil taxes, motor vehicle license fees and certain tolls, plus a first lien on up to \$120 million annually of taxes on crude oil, unfinished oil and derivative products.
 The Highway revenue bonds are secured by a gross pledge of gasoline and gas oil and diesel oil taxes, motor vehicle license fees and certain tolls.
 The Clawback Orders cover Commonwealth-derived taxes that are allocated to PRHTA.
 The PRHTA bonds are subject to executive orders issued pursuant to the Moratorium Act.
-As noted above, Assured filed a motion and form of complaint in the U.S. District Court for the District of Puerto Rico seeking relief from the PROMESA stay to seek a declaration that the Moratorium Act is preempted by Federal bankruptcy law and that certain gubernatorial executive orders diverting PRHTA pledged toll revenues (which are not subject to the Clawback Orders) are preempted by PROMESA and violate the U.S. Constitution, and also seeking damages and injunctive relief.
-That motion was denied on November 2, 2016, on procedural grounds.
-The PROMESA stay expired on May 1, 2017.